5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Allow the glue to dry for 5 to 10 minutes

-Step 5: Decorate & Install
+Step 5: Paint and Install

 use a bamboo stick or scissors to poke a hole in the center of the top circle